-SB 1937, as amended by HA 1, amends the Illinois Pension Code to allow participation in the SERS Alternative Formula for investigators for the Department of the Lottery.
+SB 1937, as amended by HA 2, amends the Illinois Pension Code to allow participation in the SERS Alternative Formula for investigators for the Department of the Lottery.

-SB 1937, as amended by HA 1, also allows a security employee of the Department of Human Services in the Alternative Formula to elect to convert up to 13 years of prior service credit as a security employee in the Department of Human Services into service credit under the Alternative Formula.
-SB 1937, as amended by HA 1, also allows a State highway maintenance worker in the Alternative Formula to elect to convert up to 8 years of prior service credit.
-In both cases, the employee is required to pay an amount equal to the difference between the employee contributions already made and those that would have been paid had their prior service been rendered under the Alternative Formula, plus interest thereon at the statutory service credit purchase rate (the "effective rate") of 6%, compounded annually, from the date of service to the date of payment.
+SB 1937, as amended by HA 2, also allows a security employee of the Department of Human Services in the Alternative Formula to elect to convert up to 13 years of prior service credit as a security employee in the Department of Human Services into service credit under the Alternative Formula.
+SB 1937, as amended by HA 2, also allows a State highway maintenance worker in the Alternative Formula to elect to convert up to 8 years of prior service credit.
+In both cases, the employee is required to pay an amount equal to the difference between the employee contributions already made and those that would have been paid had their prior service credit purchase rate (the "effective rate") of 6%, compounded annually, from the date of service to the date of payment.